Benefits and Downsides of Wet Food for Cats

 3. High Protein Content

 The high protein found in many wet foods is due to the fact that it contains plenty of real meat pieces cooked inside the can.
-Protein is responsible for energy muscle growth in your cat, and animal proteins contain the important nutrients arginine and taurine, which are vital to your cat’s good health.
+Protein is responsible for muscle growth in your cat, and animal proteins contain the important nutrients arginine and taurine, which are vital to your cat’s good health.
 Many other mammals, including dogs, can create these nutrients, but cats must ingest them by eating animal proteins.

 What Are the Downsides to Feeding My Cat Wet Food?